-Design choices about an organization's architecture represent some of the most powerful strategic levers available to the top management of the modern corporation.
+Design choices about an organization's architecture which is defined in terms of both explicitly mandated formal structure (incentives, information processing structures, authority relationships) and emergent informal structure (culture, social networks, communities) represent some of the most powerful strategic levers available to the top management of the modern corporation.
 However, we know surprisingly little about the antecedents and consequences of those choices.
 It is accepted that optimal design choice is contingent on environmental and internal fit considerations, but the precise connections need revisiting.
 Most of the theoretical knowledge base in this area is decades old, but this situation has begun to change due to conceptual and methodological innovations in the study of organizations in recent years.
 Besides this, there is an even greater need to understand how the organization architect adapted will influence or align with the organizations strategy and based on environmental perspective how the three will impact on the corporate performance.
-Several researchers have identified lack of this understanding as the gap creating the "missing link".
+Several researchers have identified lack of this understanding as the gap creating the "missing" link".
 Attempts to resolve this missing linkage through empirical research has ended up with contradictory conclusions.
 Hence, there is need to continue with research endeavours, particularly in developing countries, in an attempt to obtain concrete evidence.